All Episodes

 I've been trained on just about all different sorts of weapons platforms.

-And I know that as of late, you know, the AR-15 has been considered assault rifle and a weapon of mass destruction when most people don't really understand that AR stands for armalite, just like AK stands for Kalousnikov.
+And I know that as of late, you know, the AR-15 has been considered assault rifle and a weapon of mass destruction when most people don't really understand that AR stands for Omalite, just like AKA stands for Kalushnikov.

-And this young man went into support and protect these people and was attacked and used a defensive weapon to take care of himself and the people around him in the businesses he was protecting.
+And this young man went in to support and protect these people and was attacked and used a defensive weapon to take care of himself and the people around him and the businesses he was protecting.

-So I feel strongly that the reason this has been brought mainstream is simply for the fact he was using an AR fifteen and not a Glock.
+So I feel strongly that the reason this has been brought mainstream is simply for the fact he was using an AR-15 and not a Glock.

-You know, I I could tell you because as you I think most people know that I'm a second amendment supporter, very strong second amendment supporter.
+You know, I could tell you because I think most people know that I'm a Second Amendment supporter, very strong Second Amendment supporter.

 They're all mostly meaningless, but they make them anyway.

-You know, that's why you have people that you know the their great cause of late seems to be well well, let's uh uh let's prevent people from buying ammunition.
+You know, that's why you have people that, you know, their great cause of late seems to be, well, well, let's uh let's prevent people from buying ammunition.

-I don't know if you tried to get ammunition lately, it's not easy to get.
+I don't have you tried to get ammunition lately, it's not easy to get.

-Um you can buy it in bulk, Mr. Hannity, but I I just I want to make one other point real quick, and I want to I don't want to keep you too long.
+You can buy it in bulk, Mr. Hannity, but I just want to make one other point real quick, and I don't want to keep you too long.

-Um during my tenure as a police officer, I carried a Glock model 23, 40 caliber pistol on my sh on my hip.
+Um, during my tenure as a police officer, I carried a Glock Model 23 40-caliber pistol on my hip.

-I can't see anymore, and I can't I get ringing in my ears no matter how many earmuffs I put on, so I don't shoot often anymore.
+Well, I was a pistol marksman, I can't see anymore, and I can't get ringing in my ears no matter how many earmuffs I put on, so I don't shoot often anymore.

-Mr. Hannity, I'm I'm not I'm not gonna say this for advertising purposes, but there are um there are products made by Mantis that you can set up little targets in your home with your smartphone, and you can practice with a laser cartridge in your firearm without firing a single shot.
+Mr. Hannity, I'm not going to say this for advertising purposes, but there are products made by Mantis that you can set up little targets in your home with your smartphone, and you can practice with a laser cartridge in your firearm without firing a single shot.

-You don't have to spend three hundred bucks at the range, and it's extremely accurate.
+You don't have to spend 300 bucks at the range, and it's extremely accurate.

-You know, a buddy of mine told me about this, and I gotta get a hold of this.
+You know, a buddy of mine told me about this, and I got to get a hold of this.

-As a matter of fact, I'm gonna put you on hold, and I want you to give this information to my team, okay?
+As a matter of fact, I'm going to put you on hold, and I want you to give this information to my team, okay?

 Yes, sir.